 Loveland Pass Rules & Regulations

 As always with outdoor elopements, following Leave No Trace practices is very important!
-If couples start to break the rules and make a mess of nature, this will quickly turn into another permit-required location, so let’s all take responsibility for keeping Loveland Pass pristine!
+If elopements start to break rules and make a mess, this will quickly turn into another off-limits location, so let’s all take responsibility for keeping Loveland Pass pristine!

-- No ceremony arches, chairs, or other furniture and props that don’t belong in nature.
+- No ceremony arches, chairs, furniture and props that don’t belong in nature.

-- No confetti, birdseed, rice, lavender, or other items that are impossible to clean up after.
+- No confetti, birdseed, flower petals, rice, lavender, or other items that are impossible to clean up after.